 2. The Hunters

 Theo Angelopoulos’ magic meditation on life, death, and an amusing selection of the things that lie in-between, The Hunters’ consistently imaginative visual storytelling and masterfully told episodic stories make it one of the man’s greatest achievements – as well as a ravishing treat of twisted narrative technique.
 It follows events in the lives of several people who have witnessed the death of their friend, tracking through moments that each of them connect as meaningful, the last of which takes place in an unbroken 25-minute-long scene.
 Angelopoulos’ genius is segmenting his action so expertly that this one take feels like several different shots sewn together to aid the passage of time – and yet he never cuts.
 It’s a lusciously photographed, humorous, dramatic, and mysterious slice of Greek culture that’s well worth your time.

 1. Last Year at Marienbad

 Last Year at Marienbad’s ubiquitality has made it a constant fixture on my lists, and in none of them does it sit more at home than here.
-Alain Resnais’ gem of avant-garde Nouvelle Vague stands with utter confidence in its overpowering incomprehensibility, weaving a mesmerising nightmare of pure cinema that actively perplexes its audience, ever-torturing potential viewers with its tantalising cinematography and the career prospects of its main players.
-Diving in is to invite a brave new world of filmic possibility into your life.
+Alain Resnais’ gem of avant-garde Nouvelle Vague stands with utter confidence in its overpowering incomprehensibility, weaving a mesmerizing nightmare of pure cinema that actively perplexes its audience, torturing potential viewers with its tantalizing cinematography and the career prospects of its main players.

 Read More: Movies Like Superbad